-1 – Honeymoon Island and Caladesi Island
+Honeymoon and Caladesi Island

 These 2 islands are located in Clearwater, about 30mins drive from downtown St Pete.
 They are state parks.
 The entrance fee is $8 per vehicle, $4 per single-occupant vehicles.
 The best thing about these islands is that they offer a variety of things to do and see that will make happy almost everyone.

 If you want to chill for the day, you can take your towel and go on the beach.
 There is a 2.5 miles long beach that is accessible from the carparks.
-White sand, trees … it’s the perfect place for a relaxing days.
-Kids will also love it as they will get the chance to look for the best shells on the sand.
-The beach is preserved and very unique.
+White sand, trees … it’s the perfect place for a relaxing day.
+Kids will also love it as they will get the chance to look for pretty shells on the sand.
+The beach is well-preserved and very unique.

 If you fancy a walk, you can also go to the tip of the beach and come back to your car, it will be a good 5 miles.

-2 – Downtown St Pete
+Downtown St Pete

 It’s a very nice place to just have a wonder.
 People in St Pete are very friendly so they will welcome you and talk to you and also give you recommendations if you want some.

-3 – Florida Holocaust museum
+Florida Holocaust museum

 This one is a bit of an odd one.
-I mean, it seems a bit random isn’t it.
+I mean, it seems a bit random doesn’t it.
 But yet that’s a very good museum.
 The entrance is normally $16 but if you go on remembrance day in January, it’s free.

-There is a lot of reading and not a lot of things to see but I was impressed by the accuracy of the facts.
+There is a lot of reading and not a lot of things to actually see but I was impressed by the accuracy of the facts.
 Being a French citizen living in the UK and having travelled to Spain, Italy, Germany, Poland … I think I have a good understanding and knowledge of what happened during WWII so I was extremely curious to see what this museum would be like.
 Understand the American point of view on these facts.
 And I must say, they did a very good job at it.
 Facts are accurate and very well explained.
 The museum is well set up which makes understanding and reading very easy.
 I would definitely recommend if you are interested in WWII and history.
 It is a lot of reading though, so be prepared.
 You will spend a good 2 or 3 hours in the museum.

-4 – St Pete beach & Treasure Island
+St Pete beach & Treasure Island

 Treasure Island is a bit calmer and offers quieter beaches.
 It’s also the perfect place to go kayaking and see dolphins.

-5 – Salvador Dali museum
+Salvador Dali museum